Geraldmutsw/atlantis/README.md

 # atlantis
-Atlantis is a CSS Framrwork to help build websites faster
+Atlantis is a light weight CSS  Framework to help build websites faster